 – Forks or other store-bought texture tools

 The paints needs a little attention before you dish it out to the kids.
 One of the best purchases I made in the last two years was a stack of clear plastic tubs (with lids) and my local restaurant supply store (Smart and Final).
 Best $7 I ever spent.
 I use these tubs to store mixed paints.
 Don’t just pour standard yellow into a tub; add some white.
 It’ll make the yellow creamy and bright.
 Instead of plain green, add some white and yellow for a cool lime.
 Experiment with your mixes and don’t worry about formulas.
 This is the fun part of prep work!
 My favorite combos are:

 Blue + Green + White = Seafoam Green

 Have some fun with paints and don’t ask me for precise formulas (hee hee) You can do it!

 Okay, this can be a daunting step for many teachers (not so hard for small groups).
 Each child needs a work space, so lay out paper placements (beat-up, painted-on 18″ x 24″ papers) on each table.

 Place a white sheet of 12″ x 18″ sulphite paper on each placemat.

 In the center of the table, place 3-4 tubs of pre-mixed tempera paint (more on this later) and a tray of texture tools.

-Place 3-4 brushes in each paint container.
+Pace 3-4 brushes in each paint container.
 I know.
-That’s mucho brushes but just resign yourself to the fact that you’ll be cleaning forever later.
+That’s a lot of brushes but just resign yourself to the fact that you’ll be cleaning forever later.